alpaka-group/llama/documentation/pages/views.rst

 .. code-block:: C++

-    using Mapping = ...; // see next section about mappings Mapping mapping(userDomainSize); // see section about domains auto view = allocView(mapping); // optional allocator as 2nd argument
+    using Mapping = ...; // see next section about mappings Mapping mapping(arrayDomainSize); // see section about domains auto view = allocView(mapping); // optional allocator as 2nd argument

 The :ref:`mapping <label-mappings>` and :ref:`allocator <label-allocators>`